bimalka98/Hardware-Description-Languages/README.md

 #### Signals assignment operators (`<=`)
 * signals wire to the entity
 * Scheduled update (needs some time to update to the new value after the operator is executed.)
-* To assign new value to a signal type object this operator is used.
+* To assign a new value to a signal type object this operator is used.

 ```
 Z <= A AND B;